Reigate (UK Parliament constituency)

-Reigate (/ˈraɪɡeɪt/) is a constituency in Surrey represented in the House of Commons of the UK Parliament since 1997 by Crispin Blunt of the Conservative Party.
+Reigate (/ˈraɪɡeɪt/) is a constituency in Surrey represented in the House of Commons of the UK Parliament since 2024 by Rebecca Paul, of the Conservative Party.

 Constituency profile

+Electoral Calculus characterises the seat's electorate as "Kind Yuppies", with right-wing economic views but more liberal social attitudes.
+Incomes and house prices in the seat are well above UK averages.

-The seat is predominantly in the London commuter belt with good rail services from Reigate, Redhill and Banstead to Central London.
-Several financial companies are based in the seat.
-Residents are wealthier than the national average.
+The seat is predominantly in the London commuter belt with good rail services from Reigate, Redhill and Banstead to Central London, and several financial companies are based in the seat.